WELCOME TO YEAR 1

 Username: march 20

-Please try and read at least once a day and record it in your home reading books, we should have plenty of time now!
+Please try and read at least once a day and record it in your home reading books, you should have plenty of time now!
 You can read your own books that is fine.

 If you have any questions, please email me and I will try and get back to you as soon as I can.

-This term we will be looking at real life heroes as well as superheroes.
-Our role play area has lots of costumes for the children to act as their own superhero or real life hero.
-In our topic lessons we will be focussing on Florence Nightingale and how she changed nursing for the better.
-Our Science focus is light and sound this half term.
-We have a trip to the fire station booked for the end of the month -picture will follow.
+We looked at real life heroes as well as superheroes.
+Our role play area had lots of costumes for the children to act as their own superhero or real life hero.
+In our topic lessons we focused on Florence Nightingale and how she changed nursing for the better.

 HOW TO HELP YOUR CHILD LEARN AT HOME